mofekayode/zeta-react-challenge/README.md

 Your solution will be used as the basis of a code reviewing and pairing interview.
 Be prepared to talk about your code, why you made certain decisions, and be ready to walk another developer through your codebase.

 ## How to Submit
-- Upload a tar or zip file to GDrive, Dropbox, S3, etc and provide me with a link to download your files.
+Upload a tar or zip file to GDrive, Dropbox, S3, etc and provide me with a link to download your files.

+OR

-- Fork this repo in Github and submit a pull request
+Fork this repo in Github and submit a pull request